This content is reader supported through affiliate purchases. I only recommend services and products that I trust and believe are useful.

 *Note: While living in Korea, I have noticed big differences in behavior related to people minding their own business and not interfering in other people’s business.
-Interfering is far less common here than in the United States, so this might be rather unusual for Korean viewers.
-Coming from the United States, I have found a lack of interference shocking in some situations in Korea.
+Interfering in the lives of people you do not know is far less common in Korea than in the United States, so this might be rather unusual for some viewers.

 Before watching the video, discuss the following:

 - What kind of person would your parents not want you to marry?

 - What do you think would happen if you chose to marry someone your parents did not want you to marry?

 Vocabulary and Idioms You’ll Hear